krumsieklab/sgi/README.md

   - [SGI tutorial 5: SGI with user-defined statistical tests](https://github.com/krumsieklab/SGI/blob/master/tutorials/05_arbitrary_classes.md)
-    explains how user-defined tests can be use in SGI
+    explains how user-defined tests can be used in SGI